music-soul1-1/ConsoleAccountManager/README.md

-# Console account manager
+# Console Account Manager
 #### This C++ console app allows you to store logins and passwords for different services.
-### Note that encryption is NOT currently supported.

 Data files are stored in the app's folder.

 ## Features:
 * account manager
 * multi-user app
 * account records are only available for authorised users who created the records
+* data files are encrypted
 * names of the services are also stored
 * data files are created automatically